rickystamton/Loan-Script-Library/READMETechnical.md

 new BalanceManager(sheet)
 ```

-**Parameters:**
+Parameters:

-- sheet (Sheet): The Google Sheets sheet object for the loan schedule to recalc.
+  * **sheet** (Sheet): The Google Sheets sheet object for the loan schedule to recalc.

-**Description:** Creates a BalanceManager tied to a specific sheet.
-Internally it also references SHEET_CONFIG for column indices and boundaries.
+Description: Creates a BalanceManager tied to a specific sheet.
+Internally it also references `SHEET_CONFIG` for column indices and boundaries.

-**recalcAll()**
+#### recalcAll()

-**Description:** Recalculates the entire loan schedule on the sheet.
-This is typically called after the schedule is generated, or whenever a payment entry is modified (via the onEdit trigger or manually via a menu command).
-Major steps performed:
+Description: Recalculates the entire loan schedule on the sheet.
+This is typically called after the schedule is generated, or whenever a payment entry is modified (via the onEdit trigger or manually via a menu command). **Major steps performed:**

-- **Read Schedule Data:** It reads all rows of the schedule output range (B through R, from START_ROW down to END_ROW).
+  * **Read Schedule Data:** Reads all rows of the schedule output range (columns B through R, from `START_ROW` down to `END_ROW`).
-- **Find Last Row of Data:** Determines how many of those rows are actually in use (continuous from the start) by finding the first blank period cell.
+  * **Find Last Row of Data:** Determines how many of those rows are actually in use (continuous from the start) by finding the first blank Period cell.
-- **Separate Scheduled vs Unscheduled Rows:** Iterates through each used row: if the row has a valid period number and period end date, it's a scheduled row; if it has no period number but does have a payment date, it's treated as an unscheduled payment row (likely inserted by user).
-Two lists are built: one for scheduledRows and one for unscheduledRows.
+  * **Separate Scheduled vs Unscheduled Rows:** Iterates through each used row.
+If the row has a valid period number and period end date, it's a *scheduled* row; if it has no period number but does have a payment date, it's treated as an *unscheduled payment* row (likely inserted by the user for an extra payment).
+Two lists are built: one for `scheduledRows` and one for `unscheduledRows`.
-- **Sort Rows (for calculation order):** Scheduled rows are sorted by due date, unscheduled (extra payment) rows are sorted by actual payment date.
+  * **Sort Rows (for calculation order):** Scheduled rows are sorted by due date, and unscheduled (extra payment) rows are sorted by actual payment date.
 This ensures payments are applied in chronological order when updating balances.
-- **Calculate Amortization (if needed):** If the loan is amortizing (not interest-only), it uses spreadsheet formulas to calculate the scheduled interest (IPMT) and principal (PPMT) portions for each period.
-This is done by writing IPMT and PPMT formulas to hidden columns (Z and AA) for each period with the loan parameters (principal, rate, etc.), retrieving their results, and then clearing those helper cells.
+  * **Calculate Amortization (if needed):** If the loan is amortizing (not interest-only), the script uses spreadsheet formulas to calculate the scheduled interest (IPMT) and principal (PPMT) portions for each period.
+This is done by writing IPMT and PPMT formulas to hidden columns (e.g. Z and AA) for each period with the loan parameters (principal, rate, etc.), retrieving their results, then clearing those helper cells.
 The results are stored in memory for use in the next steps.
-(If the loan is interest-only, these values are not needed since scheduled principal due will be 0 until final period).
+(If the loan is interest-only, these values are not needed since scheduled principal due will be 0 until the final period.)
-- **Prepare Re-amortization Tracking:** It creates an array hasReAmortized to mark if a period’s remaining balance was re-amortized due to an unscheduled payment (used in complex scenarios of multiple prepayments).
-Initially all false.
+  * **Prepare Re-amortization Tracking:** Creates an array `hasReAmortized` to mark if a period’s schedule was re-amortized due to an unscheduled payment (used in complex scenarios of multiple prepayments).
+Initially all values are **false**.
-- **Initialize Running Balances:** Sets up running totals for principal and interest.
-Starting principal is the loan principal (including financed fees) from inputs; starting interest accrued is 0.
+  * **Initialize Running Balances:** Sets up running totals for principal and interest.
+The starting principal is the loan principal (including any financed fees) from inputs; starting accrued interest is 0.
-- **Iterate Through Periods:** For each period in chronological order (including interwoven unscheduled payments):
+  * **Iterate Through Periods:** For each period in chronological order (processing unscheduled payments in between as they occur):
-  - For scheduled periods: calculate interest due for the period = running principal * (appropriate periodic rate).
-For interest-only loans, principal due is 0 (except possibly last period).
-For amortizing loans, use the precomputed scheduledPr and scheduledInt (from PPMT/IPMT) for that period if no prior prepayment affected it; if a prior unscheduled payment occurred, re-amortize the remaining balance for the rest of the term (adjust the scheduled payment amounts going forward).
+    * **Scheduled periods:** Calculate interest accrued for the period = `runningPrincipal * periodicRate` (depending on day-count method).
+For interest-only loans, principal due is 0 (except possibly in the final period).
+For amortizing loans, use the precomputed `scheduledPr` and `scheduledInt` from PPMT/IPMT for that period if no prior prepayment affected the schedule.
+If a prior unscheduled payment (prepayment) occurred, the remaining balance is lower; the algorithm reduces the interest due for this period accordingly and increases the principal due by the difference (the total payment due remains equal to the originally scheduled amount).
+By default, future scheduled payment amounts remain as initially calculated (resulting in the loan being paid off early if extra payments were made).
-  - Apply any payments: If an unscheduled payment row is encountered, or if the user entered an actual payment (Total Paid) on a scheduled row, allocate that payment to fees, interest, then principal.
-Underpayments/overpayments: The code will handle if Total Paid is less than Total Due (leaving some interest unpaid accumulating) or if greater (reducing principal ahead of schedule).
+    * **Apply any payments:** If an unscheduled payment row is encountered (or if the user entered an actual payment on a scheduled row), allocate that payment to fees, then interest, then principal.
+Underpayments/overpayments are handled: if Total Paid is less than Total Due, the shortfall remains as unpaid interest (accruing to next period); if Total Paid is greater, the extra amount reduces principal ahead of schedule.
-  - Update balances: interest balance carries over unpaid interest (if any), principal balance is reduced by any principal paid.
-Ensure principal balance never goes below 0 (floor at 0).
+    * **Update balances:** The interest balance (`runningInterest`) carries over any unpaid interest.
+The principal balance (`runningPrincipal`) is reduced by any principal paid.
+The code ensures principal never goes below 0 (floors at 0).
-  - If an unscheduled payment pays off remaining principal early, mark subsequent scheduled periods as re-amortized (their scheduled interest/principal will be recalculated with new term or possibly skipped if fully paid).
+    * **If loan pays off early:** If a prepayment (or combination of payments) fully pays off the remaining principal **before** the end of the term, the script will zero out any subsequent scheduled periods (setting their Principal Due, Interest Due, and Total Due to 0) since the loan is now fully repaid, and it breaks out of the loop.
-- **Write back calculated values:** Update columns for Total Due (interest due + principal due + fees due), allocate Principal Paid, Interest Paid from Total Paid, etc., and update the Interest Balance, Principal Balance, Total Balance for each row.
+  * **Write back calculated values:** Updates the schedule’s cells with the newly calculated amounts and balances for each period.
+This includes Total Due (col G = interest due + principal due + fees due), Principal Paid/Interest Paid (if an actual payment was entered), and the Interest Balance (col O), Principal Balance (col P), and Total Balance (col Q) for each period after applying payments.

-- **Write Updated Values:** Finally, it writes the updated allRows data back to the sheet, replacing old values with the newly calculated amounts and balances.
+**Note:** By default, extra payments on amortizing loans will shorten the loan (you’ll pay off earlier), while the scheduled payment amounts remain unchanged.
+If you want to re-amortize the remaining loan after a prepayment (i.e. adjust future payment amounts to the new balance), you can use the `recastLoan()` function (described below) to recalculate the schedule for all future periods.

-**Parameters:** None (uses the sheet provided in constructor and reads inputs via getAllInputs internally).
+Parameters: None (uses the sheet provided in the constructor and reads inputs via `getAllInputs` internally).
-**Returns:** None.
+Returns: None.
 The sheet’s schedule is updated in place.
-**Usage:** This is called internally by triggers or menu actions.
-If needed, one could manually call new BalanceManager(sheet).recalcAll() to recalc a sheet’s loan balances after editing payments.
+Usage: This method is called internally by triggers or menu actions.
+For example, if a user records a payment or inserts an unscheduled payment row, the script will invoke `BalanceManager.recalcAll()` to update the schedule.
+If needed, one could manually call `new BalanceManager(sheet).recalcAll()` to recalc a sheet’s loan balances after editing payments.

-**buildIpmtPpmtResults(schedule, lastUsedCount, params)**
+#### buildIpmtPpmtResults(schedule, lastUsedCount, params)

-**Description:** (Internal helper method) Uses Google Sheets financial formulas to calculate the scheduled interest (IPMT) and principal (PPMT) portions for each period of a fully amortizing loan.
-It dynamically writes formulas into hidden columns to leverage the spreadsheet’s IPMT/PPMT and then retrieves the results.
+Description: *(Internal helper method)* Uses Google Sheets financial formulas to calculate the scheduled interest and principal portions for each period of a fully amortizing loan.
+It dynamically writes formulas into hidden cells to leverage the spreadsheet’s **IPMT**/**PPMT** functions, then retrieves the results.
 Specifically:

-- Constructs IPMT formulas of the form =-IPMT(rate, periodNum, totalPeriods, principal) for each period, and PPMT formulas =-PPMT(rate, periodNum, totalPeriods, principal).
-(The negative is to get positive payment amounts since IPMT/PPMT normally return negative for outflows.)
+  * Constructs IPMT formulas of the form `=-IPMT(rate, periodNum, totalPeriods, principal)` for each period, and PPMT formulas of the form `=-PPMT(rate, periodNum, totalPeriods, principal)`.
+(The negative sign is used to get positive values, since IPMT/PPMT normally return negatives for outgoing payments.)
-- Writes these formulas to the sheet (e.g., column Z and AA) for all periods, then immediately reads the calculated values with getValues().
+  * Writes these formulas to the sheet (in hidden helper columns, e.g. Z and AA) for all periods, then immediately reads the calculated values with `getValues()`.
-- Clears the formulas from those cells (to not clutter the sheet or leave artifacts).
+  * Clears the helper formulas from those cells (to avoid leaving any artifacts on the sheet).
-- Returns two 2D arrays: one for interest portions and one for principal portions, aligned by row index.
+  * Returns two arrays: one for interest portions and one for principal portions, each of size `[lastUsedCount x 1]`.
+These arrays contain the scheduled interest and principal for each period (or empty strings for periods where amortization doesn’t apply, such as interest-only periods).
+These results are then mapped to their corresponding period indices in memory for use during recalculation.

-**Parameters:**
+Parameters:

-- schedule (Array of Arrays): The raw schedule data (not heavily used except for counting periods).
+  * **schedule** (Array of Arrays): The raw schedule data (not heavily used except for counting periods).
-- lastUsedCount (Number): How many rows of the schedule are active (period count).
+  * **lastUsedCount** (Number): How many rows of the schedule are active (number of periods).
-- params (Object): Loan parameters, from which it uses params.monthlyRate (monthly interest rate) and number of periods, etc.
+  * **params** (Object): Loan parameters (uses `params.monthlyRate` for the interest rate per period, `params.termMonths` for total periods, etc.).

-**Returns:** [ipmtVals, ppmtVals] — two arrays of size [lastUsedCount x 1] each, containing the interest and principal portions for each period (or empty strings for interest-only periods where amortization doesn’t apply).
-These results are then mapped to their corresponding period indices.
+Returns: `[ipmtVals, ppmtVals]` — two 2D arrays (each of dimensions lastUsedCount × 1), containing the interest and principal portions for each period.
+(For periods where no amortization applies, these may be empty strings.)
-**Note:** This method is called inside recalcAll() for amortizing loans.
+**Note:** This method is called inside **recalcAll()** for amortizing loans to get the payment breakdown.
 It is not typically called on its own.

 ### RowManager

-**Description:** This class helps manage manual modifications to the schedule, specifically when the user inserts a new row in the schedule to record an unscheduled payment.
-The handleInsertedRow method will initialize the new row with appropriate values and adjust the period numbering.
+Description: This class helps manage manual modifications to the schedule, specifically when the user inserts a new row in the schedule to record an unscheduled payment.
+The **RowManager.handleInsertedRow()** method will initialize the new row with appropriate values and adjust the period numbering as needed.

 **Constructor**